How a Jumbo Home Loan Can Help You Supersize Your Home to Fit Your Growing Family

 What Is the Difference Between a Conventional Loan and a Jumbo Loan?

 The primary difference between a conventional loan and a jumbo loan is the amount of money you will be borrowing.
-This is not to be confused with the cost of the house you will be buying.
+This is not to be confused with the cost of the house you will be buying, it is solely driven by the loan amount you are borrowing at closing.

-What is the loan amount for jumbo mortgages?
-The actual amount is determined by Freddie Mac and Fannie Mae.
-More accurately, Freddie and Fannie set a cap on how large of a loan they will insure.
-The loans they insure are referred to as conforming loans because they conform with Freddie and Fannie standards.
-Anything beyond their insurable amount becomes a jumbo loan.
+What is the loan limit for jumbo mortgages?
+The actual amount is determined by the Federal Housing Finance Agency (FHFA).
+More accurately, the cap is set based on how large of a loan the investors (primarily Fannie Mae and Freddie Mac) will insure.
+The loans they insure are referred to as conventional conforming loans because they conform with Freddie and Fannie standards.
+Anything beyond their insurable amount becomes a jumbo loan or a non-qualified mortgage.

-The amount that defines a jumbo loan amount changes from year to year.
+The amount that defines the conforming loan limit changes from year to year.
 It depends on whether home values are trending up or down.
-Also, because property values vary dramatically from city to city, the amount that qualifies as a jumbo loan also depends on where the home is located.
+Also, because property values can vary dramatically from city to city, the amount that qualifies as a jumbo loan also depends on where the home is located; there are some areas considered “high-cost” areas where the limits may be higher.
+Worth noting, the limits are also not the same for homes that have more than one-unit such as a duplex.

-Say you’re living in Averagetown, USA, and put $300,000 down on a $1 million home, you’ll need a jumbo loan.
-That’s because the $700,000 difference exceeds the national average cost.
+Say you’re living in Averagetown, USA, and put $150,000 down on a $1 million home, you’ll need a jumbo loan.
+That’s because the $850,000 loan amount exceeds the single-unit loan limit.

 Now take the same scenario in a high-value market, such as Washington D.C.
-There, you would use a conventional loan since the $700,000 is less than than the high-end jumbo loan amount of $765,601.
+There, you would use a conventional loan since the $850,000 is less than than the high-cost, one-unit jumbo loan limit.

 Why Is a Jumbo Loan a Non-Conforming Loan?

 You may have heard of a jumbo loan also being called a non-conforming loan.
 How come?
 The Housing and Economic Recovery Act of 2008 set guidelines for “conforming” loans.
-This was to protect lenders from risk.
+This was to protect lenders and investors from risk of homes defaulting.
 As we mentioned earlier, Freddie Mac and Fannie Mae only back conforming loans.
-This means lenders are on the hook for a jumbo loan if the borrower defaults on payments.
-Because the lender is accepting all risk on jumbo or non-conforming loans, the maximum amount they will give you is up to them.
+This means lenders or outside investors are on the hook for a jumbo loan if the borrower defaults on payments.
+Because the lender is accepting all risk on jumbo or non-conforming loans, the maximum amount they will give you is up to them and the guidelines also may be more restrictive than a typical conforming, conventional loan.

 What Are Jumbo Loan Requirements?

 Because there is greater risk involved for the lender, a jumbo loan is harder to get approved for than a conforming loan.
-When applying for a jumbo loan, each lender will have its own set of guidelines and checklists for approval.
-However, you can anticipate that most lenders will require you to have:
+When applying for a jumbo loan, each lender and investor will have its own set of guidelines and checklists for approval.
+However, you can anticipate that most programs will require you to have:

-- A strong FICO credit score of 680 or above.
+- A good credit score of 700 or above.

-- Multiple appraisals to confirm the home’s value and support your requested amount.
+- An additional appraisal may be needed to confirm the home’s value and support your requested amount.

-- Additional fees could also be assessed to your loan program
+- Additional closing costs or fees could also be assessed to your loan program

 Find the Best Jumbo Loan Rates and Advice

-A growing family is a great time to increase the size of your home.
-However, the road to a larger home can be paved with unexpected challenges.
+The road to a purchasing or building a larger home can come with unexpected challenges.
 Navigating your jumbo loan options and decisions is easier when you have a guide.
 By working with a personal loan officer, you’ll have help avoiding the most common mistakes, misunderstandings, and setbacks.
 Your personal loan officer will help you qualify for a jumbo loan, shop for the lowest interest rate, and even discuss if alternative loan structures are a better option than a jumbo loan.
-Ultimately, your personal loan officer will help you get the house your growing family wants at the best price and with the fewest challenges possible.
+Ultimately, your personal loan officer will help you outline a path to get the home your family needs with the best terms and fewest challenges possible.

 Want to get started now?
 Complete our Quick Start Form and we’ll connect you with a loan officer that matches your specific needs.
 They’ll provide a free consultation and guide you through every step of the loan application process.